VincentKV/Cryptics/README.md

 ### Return on investment for a single cryptocurrency

 Compute the simple gain or loss given a specific cryptocurrency and a particular amount of money invested in it during a period of time.
+Currency does not matter.
+20 euros (or dollars...) invested in LiteCoin on 2021-01-01 would be 31.69 euros on 2021-04-01.
 ![GitHub Logo](/images/invest1.png)

 The default is Bitcoin with today as end date.
+20 euros invested in Bitcoin on 2021-02-01 would be 327.52 euros today.
 ![GitHub Logo](/images/invest2.png)
 ### Historical data graph